geudde/attic-chest/pages/04.season-3/01.meeting-29/05.vox/docs.md

 <div class="author">Mrs Flaxman</div>

-Says the yellow hair’d Laddie, to Luna so bright
+Says the yellow hair’d laddie, to Luna so bright
-How comes it, our Mars is so favor’d a Wight
+How comes it, our Mars is so favor’d a wight
-That the Attics are still to be held on his Night?
+That the Attics are still to be held on his night?
-His deeds, or his Trophies, can ne’er be deem’d fitting
+His deeds, or his trophies, can ne’er be deem’d fitting
-For fair Ladies’ Ears, who so silently sitting
+For fair ladies’ ears, who so silently sitting
-For Love of the Muses, leave sewing and knitting;
+For love of the Muses, leave sewing and knitting;
 ’Tis high time I protest that your claims you assert
 Let them know ’tis your wish — Come my girl be alert —
 Says Luna, with one they are afraid to be found
 For ’tis often asserted, when I appear round
-That the Heads of your Poets are not very sound!
+That the heads of your poets are not very sound!
 So I’ll not interfere — for I very well know
-They have settled their Plan — and Friend Mars is their Beau,
+They have settled their plan — and friend Mars is their beau,
 Yet never-the-less I must think my good Sir
 If Hermes the gay were to make a great stir
 They might listen to him — with very great reason;
 He also as being a <span data-tippy="lib’ral" class="green">thievish</span> divinity
 Might <span data-tippy="help the" class="green">steal for</span> Young Poets <span data-tippy="the" class="green">some</span> scraps of Latinity.
-His Vigilance too, an assistance might Prove
+His vigilance too, an assistance might prove
-To find out who is who — and then throw down the Glove —
+To find out who is who — and then throw down the glove —
 At this speech, they all shouted, — when good Father Jove
 Shrugging up his broad shoulders — his eyes beaming Love
 Cries out, daughter Venus pray how haps it that you